-Armenia has not reported hate crime data to ODIHR.
+Armenia has reported hate crime data to ODIHR.
 Armenia's hate crime laws consist of a combination of general and specific penalty-enhancement provisions.
 Hate crime data are collected by the police, the General Prosecutor's Office and the Ombudsman's Office.

 |Year||Hate crimes recorded by police||Prosecuted||Sentenced||About these data|